[PREV - PUTHOFF] [TOP]

 the misguided theory that college was a place

-Another decision: work first, or grad school?
-I liked
+Another decision: work first, or grad school? that knew how

-the idea of learning something about industry before
+I liked the idea of learning something about the game was

-addicted to money and never go back to school didn't (I never have
+and never go back to school didn't impress me.

-impress me.
-I was determined/ weird enough to do it. experienced that
+I was determined/weird enough to do it.
+(I never have experienced

-I didn't apply to any grad schools. "addicted to
+I didn't apply to any grad schools. that "addicted to money".

-I graduated into a recession: six months earlier, always ready to
+I graduated into a recession: six months and go back to poverty

 This required a major move on my part.